Manhunter (film): Plot

-Will Graham is a former FBI criminal profiler who has retired following a mental breakdown after being attacked by a cannibalistic serial killer, Dr. Hannibal Lecktor, whom he captured.
-Graham is approached at his Florida home by his former FBI superior Jack Crawford, who is seeking help with a new serial killer case.
-Promising his wife that he will do nothing more than examine evidence and not risk physical harm, Graham agrees to visit the most recent crime scene in Atlanta, where he tries to enter the mindset of the killer, dubbed the Tooth Fairy by the police for the bite marks left on his victims.
+Will Graham, a former FBI criminal profiler, retired following a mental breakdown after being attacked by serial killer Dr. Hannibal Lecktor, whom he captured.
+His former FBI superior Jack Crawford visits him at his Florida home to seek help with a new serial killer case.
+Promising his wife that he will only find evidence and not risk physical harm, Graham agrees to visit the most recent crime scene in Atlanta, where he tries to enter the mindset of the killer, dubbed the Tooth Fairy by the police for the bite marks left on his victims.

-Having found the killer's fingerprints, Graham meets with Crawford, and they are accosted by tabloid journalist Freddy Lounds.
-Graham pays a visit to Lecktor, a former psychiatrist, in his cell and asks for his insight into the killer's motivations.
-After a tense conversation, Lecktor agrees to look at the case file.
+Having successfully suggested where to find the killer's fingerprints, Graham meets with Crawford.
+They are accosted by tabloid journalist Freddy Lounds.
+Graham visits Lecktor, a former psychiatrist, in his secure cell and asks for his insight into the killer's motivations.
+Lecktor agrees to look at the case file.
 Later, Lecktor obtains Graham's home address by deceit while ostensibly making a phone call to his attorney.

 Graham travels to the first crime scene in Birmingham, Alabama.
 He is contacted by Crawford, who patches Graham through to Frederick Chilton, Lecktor's warden, who has found a note in Lecktor's personal effects.
 They realize it is from the Tooth Fairy, expressing admiration for Lecktor and an interest in Graham.
 Crawford brings Graham to Washington, where a missing section of the note is analyzed to determine what Lecktor removed.
 They discover an instruction to communicate through the personals section of the National Tattler, Lounds's newspaper.

 The FBI intends to plant a fake advertisement to replace Lecktor's, but without the proper book code the Tooth Fairy will know it is fake.
-They let the advertisement run as it is, and Graham organizes an interview with Lounds, giving a false and derogatory profile of the Tooth Fairy to incite him.
-After a sting operation fails to catch the killer, Lounds is kidnapped by the Tooth Fairy.
-Lounds is forced to tape-record a statement before being set on fire in a wheelchair, his flaming body rolled into the parking garage of the National Tattler as a warning.
+They let the advertisement run as it is and Graham organizes an interview with Lounds, giving a false and derogatory profile of the Tooth Fairy to incite him.
+A sting operation fails to catch the killer.
+Lounds is kidnapped by the Tooth Fairy and forced to tape-record a statement.
+He is set on fire in a wheelchair and rolled into the parking garage of the National Tattler as a warning.